BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

-The Association shall hold an annual meeting each year at a time and place to be designated by the members, or in an emergency, by the Board of Directors, for the purposes of electing officers and the Board or Directors and to conduct such other business as shall properly come before such meeting.
+The Association shall hold an annual meeting each year at a time and place to be designated by the Board of Directors, for the purposes of electing officers and the Board of Directors, and to conduct such other business as shall properly come before such meeting.

 Section 3.2 SPECIAL MEETINGS

-The Association may hold special meetings for such purposes at such time and places as shall be determined by the president or the Board of Directors.
+The Association may hold special meetings in person or virtually at such times and places as shall be determined by the President or the Board of Directors.

 Section 3.3 NOTICE OF MEETINGS